jnozzi/cocoadev.com/markdown/ResizingWindow.md

 }

-You can animate your resizing behavior by using the General/NSWindow method      - (void) setFrame: (General/NSRect) frame display: (BOOL) dflag animate: (BOOL) aflag
+You can animate your resizing behavior by using the NSWindow method      - (void) setFrame: (NSRect) frame display: (BOOL) dflag animate: (BOOL) aflag

-For issues related to positioning of subviews when a window is resizing, see General/MovingItemsWhenResizingWindow
+For issues related to positioning of subviews when a window is resizing, see MovingItemsWhenResizingWindow

-For advice about how to do resizing with multiple threads, see General/MultiThreadedWindowResizing
+For advice about how to do resizing with multiple threads, see MultiThreadedWindowResizing

-There is also a General/WindowPosition page
+There is also a WindowPosition page

 ----

 **Discussion**

-I'm resizing my General/NSWindow like this     setFrame:frame display:YES animate:YES  except that my window exapnds upwards -- the bottom edge stays where it is, the top edge expands upwards.
+I'm resizing my NSWindow like this     setFrame:frame display:YES animate:YES  except that my window exapnds upwards -- the bottom edge stays where it is, the top edge expands upwards.
 Is there an easy way to get the opposite effect -- have it expand downwards, without writing my own loop that animates the thing itself -- that would be really wrong if I had to do that.

 ----